McGlothlin/pelican-site/content/blog/code/cx_oracle.md

 Author: Sean McGlothlin
 Alias: /code/cx_oracle.html

 This may come as a surprise, but when I worked at Oracle, I used an Oracle database.
 Connection to an Oracle database is established using a module called cx_Oracle when programming in Python.
 This module, while extremely useful, can be tricky to set up the first time if you're not running Windows.
-Since I've had to do this several times across several operating systems, I wanted to write an article about it with the hope that it would someone else in the future... and that someone could very well be me when I inevitably forget.
+Since I've had to do this several times across several operating systems, I wanted to write an article about it with the hope that it would help someone else in the future... and that someone could very well be me when I inevitably forget.

 The process for installing cx_Oracle is fairly simple on Windows, as there is an installer that makes this relatively painless.
 For now, I'll skip this one and redirect you to the [Python Package Index download](https://pypi.python.org/pypi/cx_Oracle/6.0rc1){:target="\_blank"}.